The University of Lucerne Faculty of Law: A Commitment to Internationalisation

 The Center for Law and Sustainability is interdisciplinary and engages in active collaboration with different branches of the social sciences, such as economics, political science and last but not least, philosophy.
 The topics covered by the Center, such as energy, climate or agricultural law, are diverse but all contribute to both theoretical conceptualisations and policy-relevant formulations of sustainability.
 Sustainability has emerged in the last decade as one of the overarching policy goals at both the national and at the global level, and this not only in relation to the critical to mankind and well-publicised theme of climate change.
 The interaction between sustainability and legal frameworks, and the potential impact of law as a factor enabling (or hindering) the attainment of sustainability can be explored in many areas and ultimately, contribute to improved forms of governance.
 The Center for Law and Sustainability provides cutting-edge research and teaching in this context.

-Lucerne team at the world finals of ELSA Moot Court on WTO Law
+16th Edition ELSA Moot Court Competition on WTO Law

 27 June 2018